teambit/docs/docs/bit-basics/06-add-components.md

 $ bbit install classnames
 ```

+> Please install React as well (`bbit install react`) - this is a temporary inconvenience that will be resolved in the next few days.

 Bit will make sure to automatically register this package in the workspace configurations file (`workspace.jsonc`).
 Notice how a Bit workspace does not use a `package.json` file to manage its dependencies.

 Check the `workspace.jsonc` file to make sure the [`dependency-resolver`](/docs/dependencies/overview) section now looks as the snippet below: